-4.12.
-Operation as a self managing multi-stakeholder model
+4.10.
+Operation as a self-managing multi-stakeholder model

-In the twelve years of trial, error and learning undertaken so far, different approaches to structure and roles have been developed and implemented.
+In our eighteen years of trial, error and learning, different approaches to structure and roles have been developed and implemented.
 Our current position is outlined below.

 In Gondwana Link, the central hub - Gondwana Link Ltd - does not control other organisations, nor does it sit at the top of a hierarchy.
 It does not have the power to control or manage other players, and it doesn't have the resources to do it either.
-And, recognizing that such approaches stifle energy and innovation - we wouldn't want the power and control anyway.
+And, recognizing that such approaches are expensive to run and stifle energy and innovation - we wouldn't want the power and control anyway.

-'All this is to say that an effective governance system need not be ruthlessly centralised, but merely capable of sending messages that effectively influence the system it seeks to control'
+'All this is to say that an effective governance system need not be ruthlessly centralised, but merely capable of sending messages that effectively influence the system'